ChaoticRoman/system_engineering/README.md

 tools, functional description, requirement traceability, justification to mission/project statement, feasibility

 Note: Mission/project statement and Requirements specification should be part of System concept report and any change shall be justified.

 C. Detailed design
 =============================

 Design definiton file
 ---------------------
-    Schematics, layouts, code, suppliers, user manuals, operation procedures, implementation, verification and testing procedures, supporting and disposal plans, schedule, budged, life cycle including end-of-life and disposal, compliance to high-level design.
+Schematics, layouts, code, suppliers, user manuals, operation procedures, implementation, verification and testing procedures, supporting and disposal plans, schedule, budged, life cycle including end-of-life and disposal, compliance to high-level design...

 Note: System concept report should be part of Design definition file and any change shall be justified.

 D. Implementation
 =============================